Nowcasting using regression on signatures: Nowcasting US GDP growth

+The process is repeated each time new information is received.
+First, principal component analysis (PCA) is used to find the first principal component of each factor group.
+We enforce the same dedicated factor structure as in the NYFed dynamic factor model.
+Then we compute signatures on time and on the time series of factors derived from PCA.
+Finally, we run a regularised regression of US GDP on the signatures and on the latest available GDP value.\footnote{Note that this is the latest \textit{published} value -- for US GDP, there is a 30-day lag between the end of a quarter and the publication of the data.} Effectively, this means the model learns the change in GDP growth.
+We label this procedure Signature-PCA.

-Given that the signature method is largely agnostic to the observations used, we can also use it as a method to improve existing nowcasts.
-For example, we can take the mean estimated factors from the DFM and use these as ``observations'' in the signature method, we refer to these as ``filtered DFM factors''.
-Theoretically, the signature method and the DFM should be comparable, since we have shown in the previous sections how we can replicate the performance of the Kalman filter by using a regression on the signature.
+In fact, given that the signature method is largely agnostic to the data used as inputs, we can also use it as a method to improve existing nowcasts.
+For example, we can take the mean estimated factors from the NYFed DFM, compute the signature of these ``data'', and then use these new signatures to nowcast US GDP growth.
+This hybrid method allows us to combine forecast methods.
+We refer to this hybrid method as Signature-DFM.